Big quantum cohomology of even dimensional intersections of two quadrics: Semisimplicity of the Frobenius manifold

 In this section, we still fix a smooth complete intersection $X$ of two quadrics in $\mathbb{P}^{n+2}$, where $n$ is even and $\geq 4$.
 By Corollary \ref{cor-convergence}, there exists an open neighborhood $U$ of $0\in \mathbb{C}^{2n+4}$, on which the generating function $F$ defines a Frobenius manifold $\mathcal{M}_X$.
-In this section we show \begin{theorem} The Frobenius manifold $\mathcal{M}_X$ is (generically) semisimple. \end{theorem} The strategy is to show that at a general point of $U$, the multiplication by the Euler vector field $E$ has only simple eigenvalues.
+In this section we show \begin{theorem} The Frobenius manifold $\mathcal{M}_X$ is (generically) tame semisimple. \end{theorem} By definition (\cite[\S 7.1]{Man99}), we need to show that at a general point of $U$, the multiplication by the Euler vector field $E$ has only simple eigenvalues.
+By \cite[Theorem 3.1]{Dub99}, this implies that $\mathcal{M}_X$ is (generically) semisimple.
 We work in the $\tau$-coordinates.
 We use Einstein's summation convention, where the range of the indices runs over $0,\dots,2n+3$.